nol-alb/Test-App/README.md

 - The front end for this program is written in the file app.js, I added some css and styles just to make the player look good
 - The backend is stored in a folder called backend and written in index.js (following naming conventions stated in tutorials and documentation)

+#### How to Run
+- git clone this branch of the repository
+-
-- cd into the project directoru and type in the command winfow "npm start" starts the react app
+- cd into the project directory and type in the command window "npm start" this starts the react app
 - cd into the backend and type in node index and make sure you get the connected message to ensure the socket connection is made
+- A react app webpage should've opened up for you

-Issues That I faced
+#### Issues That I faced
 - Starting out with web dev, i sttruggled a bit to get an understanding of all the moving parts but a little patience and I was good to go

 - Faced cors issue which really slowed me down, fixed it following (https://www.educative.io/edpresso/how-to-fix-socketio-cors-error-in-react-with-node) It was basically an access issue I tried to solve with multiple lines of code, but this resource helped me out pretty quick.